-You will be asked to sign a consent form that gives your permission to do the procedure.
+You will be asked to sign a consent form.
+This gives your permission to do the procedure.
 Read the form carefully.
 Ask questions if something is not clear.

 Planning for recovery

 You will also need to plan some changes at home to help you recover.
-Talk with your healthcare provider about how you need to prepare for your recovery.
+Talk with your healthcare provider about what to expect.
 You may need to: